AtomicMegaNerd/AtomicMegaNerd/README.md

 - 🥷 I am also learning how to become a speedy code ninja in Neovim.
 LSP and tmux make Neovim awesome!
 This is how I write code these days.
 - 💻 I spend most of my computing time on UNIX-based systems like macOS and Linux.
 - 🐧 Lately I have been having a lot of fun with Nix ❄️.
 In fact, my Mac and my Linux box are both using Nix.
 This is a really fun rabbit hole!
-- 🛠 Other tools that I love include iTerm and Amethyst on the Mac, as well as the modern UNIX stuff like exa, bat, duf, dust, and htop.
+- 🛠 Other tools that I love include Alacritty and Amethyst on the Mac, as well as the modern UNIX stuff like exa, bat, duf, dust, and htop.

 ## Exercism